carlosgprado/JARVIS/jarvis/docs/README.md

     - _JARVIS_ means "Just Another ReVersIng Suite" or whatever other bullshit you can think of :)

 - What is it?
+    - It is a small _bughunting_ suite comprising three elements, namely:
+    - A fuzzer (to be released)
+    - A tracer based on INTEL PIN
-    - It is a plugin for IDA Pro thought to assist you in the most common reversing tasks.
+    - A plugin for IDA Pro thought to assist you with the most common reversing tasks.
+It integrates with the tracer.

 - Isn't there already something similar?
     - Yes, "curious minds often converge on the same idea" :) and by the way, there is nothing new under the sun.